marekandreas/elpa/documentation/INSTALL.md

 However, the GPU choice at runtime is not compatible with OpenMP support.

-Please continue reading at "E) Standard libraries in default installation paths".
+Please continue reading at "2.3 Standard libraries in default installation paths".

-### Standard libraries in default installation paths ###
+### 2.3 Standard libraries in default installation paths ###

 In order to build the *ELPA* library, some (depending on the settings during the configure step) libraries are needed.